 Refer to the Nebraska 4-H Policy Handbook Section 12.6 Fund Raising for additional guidelines.

 Setting Up and Managing a 4-H Council Account

 Setting up the 4-H Council Checking Account

-- The 4-H Council has their own Federal Tax ID Number also referred to as an Employer Identification Number (EIN).
+- The 4-H Council has its own Federal Tax ID Number, also referred to as an Employer Identification Number (EIN).
 This number is used when in association with the Council bank account.
-In addition there is also an Employer Identification Number (EIN), assigned to the Nebraska 4-H Foundation that identifies that office as the “parent” entity for 4-H Councils/Clubs that are on its subordinate spreadsheet updated each summer by the local Extension office.
+In addition, there is also an Employer Identification Number (EIN) assigned to the Nebraska 4-H Foundation that identifies that office as the “parent” entity for 4-H Councils/Clubs that are on its subordinate spreadsheet updated each summer by the local Extension office.
 This number is available for reference when addressing tax exemption status questions about 4-H clubs and affiliated 4-H organizations.

 - Bonding a Treasurer - Councils that handle large sums of money (in excess of $25,000) should bond the Council Treasurer.

-- Councils will submit a yearly budget, spending plans (if required) and a year-end treasurer’s report (form provided from the local Extension office) to the local Extension office each year to be kept in the Council’s permanent file.
+- Councils will submit a yearly budget, spending plans (if required), and a year-end treasurer’s report (form provided by the local Extension office) to the local Extension office each year to be kept in the Council’s permanent file.